djoshea/sphinxcontrib-matlabdomain/docs/source/quickstart.rst

     :doc:`examples`.

  .. warning::
-    :obj:`argdoc` generates its documentation by calling your executable scripts with the argument ``--help``.
+    :obj:`sphinxcontrib.argdoc` generates its documentation by calling your executable scripts with the argument ``--help``.
 Therefore, any side effects caused by executing your script will take effect during the documentation build process.